 Christmas Day can be noisy with visitors and celebrations, which may stress or frighten some dogs.
 To ease anxiety:

 Despite all precautions, accidents can happen.
-Be ready by:
+Before Christmas Day, take five minutes to prepare:

 Celebrate safely by keeping your dog's needs and wellbeing at the heart of your plans.
 Responsible pet ownership during Christmas includes prevention, vigilance, and providing love and attention amidst the festivities to ensure your dog shares the joy healthily and happily.